rohan-paul/monsterapi_test/README.md

-Retrieval-augmented Generation (RAG) is a technique for enhancing the accuracy and reliability of Large Language Models with facts fetched from external sources.
-In other words, with RAG and LLM references an authoritative knowledge base outside of its training data sources before generating a response.
+Retrieval-augmented Generation (RAG) & Businesses are just Match Made in Heaven 💑

-RAG & Businesses are just Match Made in Heaven 💑
+RAG is a technique for enhancing the accuracy and reliability of Large Language Models with facts fetched from external sources.
+In other words, with RAG, an LLM references an authoritative knowledge base outside of its training data sources before generating a response.

 Over the recent past, algorithmic advancements like replacing positional encoding with ALiBi, Sparse attention and Flash Attention-2 have come up for extending context-windows of LLMs, which many suspected will reduce the need for RAG.
 But in actuality, the importance and industry's interest of RAG has only hugely increased.